f-i/Paleomagnetic_Data_from_Chinese_Literature/README.md

 * PLAT (Latitude of Paleomagnetic Pole [VGP] Position),

-* PLONG (Longitude of Paleomagnetic Pole [VGP] Position),
+* PLONG (Longitude of Paleomagnetic Pole [VGP] Position; in the range 0.0 to 360.0),

-* PTYPE (D=pole calculated from DEC,INC; V=pole calculated from VGPs),
+* PTYPE (How the pole was calculated: D=pole calculated from mean DEC,INC;
+  V=pole calculated from VGPs [mean VGP] [in this case DP = DM = EP95]),

 * DP (half-angle of the confidence on the VGP in the direction of the palaeomeridian, i.e. semi-axis of oval of 95% confidence about Pole Position),

 * DM (half-angle of the confidence on the VGP perpendicular to the palaeomeridian, i.e. the other semi-axis of oval of 95% confidence about Pole Position),

 * NOREVERSED (Percent of Reversed directions of magnetization),